Free Palestine.

 “i’m not supposed to drink with these meds, but lemme have just one lil’ sip of your wine”

-Continue reading “the last meal of a woman”she lacks an authorial voice
+Continue reading “the last meal of a woman”sound stage

-her words written and spoken
+her words, written and spoken

 a stream of